lammps/lammps/doc/src/pair_sw.rst

    However, the angle variation is much smaller than the given threshold value for actual simulations, so the inconsistency between potential and force can be neglected in actual simulations.

+The *threebody* keyword determines whether or not the three-body term of the potential is calculated.
+Skipping this significantly increases the speed of the potential, but is only applicable when :math:`\lambda_{ijk} = 0`

 Only a single pair_coeff command is used with the *sw* and *sw/mod* styles which specifies a Stillinger-Weber potential file with parameters for all needed elements.
 These are mapped to LAMMPS atom types by specifying